 Colonial reformers, the New Zealand Company and settlers in New Zealand did not agree – they wanted colonisation to advance rapidly, and clashed with the Colonial Office and the administration in New Zealand.

-The clash was exacerbated because the capital of the colony was in the upper North Island (at Auckland), close to the largest Māori populations, whereas the New Zealand Company settlements were in the middle of the country at Port Nicholson (Wellington) and Tasman Bay (Nelson).
+The clash was exacerbated because the capital of the colony was in the upper North Island (at Auckland), close to the largest Māori populations, whereas the New Zealand Company settlements were in the middle of the country, at New Plymouth, Port Nicholson (Wellington) and Tasman Bay (Nelson).

 The colonial government was expected to finance itself from local revenues, but these were modest.
 It could only enforce laws in and near the European settlements.